 Tickets are $30 per person and limited to 200.
 BUY TICKETS

-We are pleased to offer two off-site facility visits this year at the 2018 CSAM Annual Meeting and Scientific Conference.
+We are pleased to offer three off-site facility visits this year at the 2018 CSAM Annual Meeting and Scientific Conference.
 This is your chance to see the original sites of these ground-breaking harm reduction services in downtown Vancouver.